sekrupke/bi-mini-project-p02/SETUP.md

 several files (like db-topics.csv) are missing.
 Therefore, we must the export from that day:\
 `rm -r data-uol-thesis-topics/20220908_2b64/`

+Note that this removed folder is later on considered in the ETL-Process when calculating removal dates of thesis.

 ## Installing PostgreSQL and Metabase
 The PostgreSQL Database is required for the import of the thesis data and for the Metabase application.
 Metabase is needed for data visualisation and creation of dashboards.